 9. Tsaritsyno Palace and Park

-It’s being a bit off the tourist circuit although easily reachable by metro, makes this place ideal for a few hours of pure relaxation accompanied by a hot drink at the cloister.
-In addition to the greenery and the particular fountain, the park includes an 18th-century architectural complex recently renovated (in 2007) which includes: the Palazzo Grande, the Piccolo Palazzo, three courtiers’ lodgings, a greenhouse, and the Opera House.
+Although easily reachable by metro, it’s a bit off the tourist circuit, which makes this place ideal for a few hours of pure relaxation accompanied by a hot drink at the cloister.
+In addition to the greenery and the particular fountain, the park includes an 18th-century architectural complex recently renovated (in 2007), including the Palazzo Grande, the Piccolo Palazzo, three courtiers’ lodgings, a greenhouse, and the Opera House.
 Among the rooms of the residence, which houses a museum with paintings, ceramics, and archaeological finds, one wonders if, in the end, it would have met the tastes of Catherine II, who died suddenly in the middle of the project!

 Address: Dol’skaya Ulitsa, 1